-Although liver involvement is the most common visceral manifestation of patients with DReSS syndrome, it presents mainly as hepatocellular injury, sometimes cholestasis, or both, and, rarely, fulminant hepatitis and death[26].
+Although liver involvement is the most common visceral manifestation of patients with DReSS/DiHS, it presents mainly as hepatocellular injury, sometimes cholestasis, or both and rarely fulminant hepatitis and death[26].
 Asymptomatic transaminasemia may occur in up to 20% of patients on drugs[27].
 An estimation of a severe cutaneous drug reaction is about 1 of every 1000 hospitalized patients[28].
-The DReSS syndrome belongs to this category with an estimated incidence of one in 1000 to one in 10000 drug exposures[29,30] and mortality of approximately 5% to 10%[31].
-Liver injury is the most common organ damage seen in cases of DReSS with rates ranging from 51% to 87%[15,31-34].
-Kardaun et al[35] reported that liver injury was the most common internal organ involvement seen in 75% (81/114) DReSS syndrome, in which 91% of the cases had visceral organ involvement.
-Shiohara reported liver complications in up to 70% of drug-induced hypersensitivity syndrome patients[20].
-Cacoub et al. reported liver injury in 94% of DReSS patients[13].
-One study reported b-lactams antibiotics, allopurinol, non-steroidal anti-inflammatory drugs, and sulfonamide, as the most common associated drugs DReSS syndrome with liver dysfunction in 23 cases[36].
-Other study reported sulfonamides (13/14; 92.9%), followed by antiepileptic drugs (19/22; 86.3%) and allopurinol (15/19; 78%) to have the highest risk of inducing liver injury in DReSS[37].
-To put DILI in context, Russo et al[38] reported that drug hepatotoxicity was the cause in 15% of liver transplantation (LT) as a result of acute liver failure from 2291 transplants in The United States between 1990 and 2002.
+The DReSS/DiHS belongs to this category with an estimated incidence of one in 1000 to one in 10000 drug exposures[29,30] and mortality of approximately 5% to 10%[31].
+Liver injury is the most common organ damage seen in cases of DReSS/DiHS with rates ranging from 51% to 87%[15,31-34].
+Kardaun et al[35] reported that liver injury was the most common internal organ involvement seen in 75% (81/114) of DReSS/DiHS cases, in which 91% of the cases had visceral organ involvement.
+Shiohara[20] reported liver complications in up to 70% of drug-induced hypersensitivity syndrome patients.
+Cacoub et al[13] reported liver injury in 94% of DReSS/DiHS patients.
+One study reported β-lactams antibiotics, allopurinol, non-steroidal anti-inflammatory drugs, and sulfonamide as the most commonly associated drugs with DReSS/DiHS accompanied by liver dysfunction in 23 cases[36].
+Another study reported sulfonamides (13/14; 92.9%), followed by antiepileptic drugs (19/22; 86.3%), and allopurinol (15/19; 78%) to have the highest risk of inducing liver injury in DReSS/DiHS [37].
+To put DILI in context, Russo et al[38] reported that drug hepatotoxicity was the cause in 15% of liver transplantation as a result of acute liver failure from 2291 transplants in the United States between 1990 and 2002.
 Even though acetaminophen either as a single treatment or combined with another drug, was the principal drug related in 133/270 (49%) cases, idiosyncratic liver injury leading to 42% of liver transplants, was associated with four drugs: isoniazid, propylthiouracil, phenytoin, and valproate[38].

 PATHOGENESIS